cloudnativegeo/cloudnativegeo.org/content/_index.md

 funders:
   title: "Community-led"
-  description: "Our work is made possible through support from our community, which includes&hellip;"
+  description: "Our work is made possible with funding from our community, which includes&hellip;"
   cta_text: "Join the CNG community"
   cta_url: "/join"
   funders_cart: